Fencing Classes

 Who can start fencing at Vivo?

-Vivo offers beginner programs for kids, teens, and adults.
-Youth beginners generally start around age 7, and older beginners can join teen/adult classes.
+Vivo offers beginner classes for kids, teens, and adults.
+Youth beginner classes generally start around age 7, and older beginners can join teen/adult beginner classes.

 Do beginners need their own equipment?

-Not at first.
-Beginner classes provide club equipment where applicable, so new fencers can start without buying a full set right away.
+No. Beginner classes include club equipment where applicable, so new fencers can start without buying a full set of gear right away.

 Which weapons do you teach?

 Vivo focuses on foil and epee.
-The club does not present itself as a sabre program.
+The club does not position itself as a sabre program.

 Is Vivo only for competitive fencers?

-No. Vivo has a pathway for both recreational and competitive fencers, with beginner, intermediate, teen/adult recreational, and coach-invited competitive programs.
+No. Vivo has a structured path for beginners, recreational fencers, intermediate students, and coach-invited competitive fencers.

 Vivo Fencing Club